Akash Network (AKT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Akash Network Historical Price

-According to the latest data gathered on Akash Network live price page, the current price of Akash Network is 1.66USD.
-The circulating supply of Akash Network(AKT) is 247.44M AKT , giving it a market capitalization of $411.62M.
+According to the latest data gathered on Akash Network live price page, the current price of Akash Network is 1.64USD.
+The circulating supply of Akash Network(AKT) is 247.44M AKT , giving it a market capitalization of $403.83M.

 The Akash Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AKT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.